 For a full list of Texas Historical Markers in Navarro County.

 A majority of the city's surviving buildings and homes were built following the big oil boom of the 1920's and 1920's.
 This tour guide of the Carriage District focuses on the surviving structures built between 1846 and 1900 within the Carriage District.
 However there are structures of the period elsewhere in Corsicana, and there are homes within the Carriage District built after 1900.
 As you travel, note there are several of the homes with either a Texas Historic Landmark Plaque or a Corsicana Historic Landmark Plaque, or in some cases both.
+The carriage district tour guide is made possible by the Corsicana Preservation Foundation.

 General Joseph Orville ""Jo"" Shelby (1830-1897) led a cavalry force of Missourians known as the Iron Brigade and later, the Iron Division.
 From 1861-1864, his troops rode with generals Thomas C. Hindman, John S. Marmaduke, and Sterling Price in Missouri and Arkansas.
 During this time, Shelby earned praise for his command.